 - x [str or ndarray] Sample of observations, or path to numpy file with observations, as saved by the madminer.sampling.SampleAugmenter functions.
 Note that this sample has to be sampled from the reference parameter where the score is estimated with the SALLY / SALLINO estimator! - weights [None or ndarray, optional] Weights for the observations.
 If None, all events are taken to have equal weight.
 Default value: None. - n_events [float, optional] Expected number of events for which the kinematic Fisher information should be calculated.
-Default value: 1.
+Default value: 1. - sum_events [bool, optional] If True, the expected Fisher information summed over the events x is calculated.
+If False, the per-event Fisher information for each event is returned.
+Default value: True.

-fisher_information [ndarray] Expected kinematic Fisher information matrix with shape (n_parameters, n_parameters).
+- fisher_information [ndarray] Expected kinematic Fisher information matrix with shape (n_events, n_parameters, n_parameters) if sum_events is False or (n_parameters, n_parameters) if sum_events is True.